Driving Unterm from outside

 - MCP server on

-127.0.0.1:<auto-port>— line-delimited JSON-RPC over TCP, auth-token gated, exposes every product operation (spawn, exec, read pane, screenshot, recording, settings). - HTTP settings server on
+127.0.0.1:<auto-port>— line-delimited JSON-RPC over TCP, auth-token gated, exposes every product operation (create pane, send input, read screen, capture screenshot, record, manage proxy, query instances). - HTTP settings server on

 Both ports plus the auth token are written to ~/.unterm/server.json on launch.
 That file is the canonical handshake — every external tool reads it to figure out where to connect.